 Already the sunscreen and bug spray have come out of hibernation, and plans are being made to enjoy every single minute of the summer.
 We’re on the go a lot during the summer months, whether it’s a road trip, or just around town.
 It means a lot of parks and outdoor activities and FUN!
-With all that fun comes the inevitable, and odds are, I’m going to need something out of the car kit that I keep in my trunk.
+With all that fun comes the inevitable, and odds are, I’m going to need something out of the summer car kit that I keep in my trunk.
 Preparedness is key!
 I change it up a bit for each season, and today I’m sharing the summer version, plus a super cute free printable!

 Yep.
 If you’ve got kids, you know that bugs, sun, scrapes, bee stings, dirty diapers, wet clothes, mud, accidents, emergency potty stops along the side of the road (or in the woods), and a myriad of other things are bound to happen at some point during the summer months, and I’m always so happy when I can go to the trunk and pull out what I need to take care of it.
 Or at least help the situation until we get home!
 But whether or not you have kids at home, most of these items come in handy for everyone!

 A summer car kit is easy to put together, and once it’s done, it just stays in the back of your trunk of vehicle.
 Replace items as you use them up, and you’ll always be prepared.
 I also really like having it all in one place, in a plastic tote that I know I can go to and find what I’m looking for.
 I just gathered all of the items below, along with a plastic tote that would fit everything on my list, and fit in the cargo space of my trunk.
 I went for a taller, thinner bin because It took up less space overall, but you can buy whatever fits best with your vehicle.

 Here are the items in my summer car kit: (affiliate links are included below)

 First aid kit: I always include items for bee stings!